 Nottinghamshire COVID-19 Community Fund

-The Nottinghamshire COVID-19 Community Fund has been re-opened to help communities as they respond to exceptional challenges over the coming months.
+The Nottinghamshire COVID-19 Community Fund is designed to help communities as they respond to exceptional challenges over the coming months.

 We want to support local charities and community organisations that are delivering essential services to vulnerable Nottinghamshire residents impacted by COVID-19.